Hated in the Nation

 "Hated in the Nation" is the sixth and final episode in the third series of the British science fiction anthology series Black Mirror.
 Written by series creator and showrunner Charlie Brooker and directed by James Hawes, it premiered on Netflix on 21 October 2016, along with the rest of series three.
-It is the longest episode of Black Mirror, at 89 minutes.
+It is the second longest episode of Black Mirror, at 89 minutes.

 A Nordic noir-inspired episode, "Hated in the Nation" follows Detectives Karin Parke (Kelly Macdonald) and Blue Coulson (Faye Marsay) as they investigate a spate of deaths targeting the subjects of social media hatred, at the hands of Autonomous Drone Insects (ADIs) that have been deployed to combat environmental catastrophe as bees near extinction.
 It was filmed largely in London.

 Informed by Brooker's experience of receiving hate mail after writing a 2004 Guardian column that disparaged George W. Bush, the episode drew comparison to The X-Files and explored themes including government surveillance and environmentalism.
 Across mostly positive reviews, critics praised the acting but gave mixed comments on the story and episode's length.
-It received middling rankings on Black Mirror instalments by quality.
+It received middling rankings on Black Mirror installments by quality.

 Plot

 Before a public inquiry, London Detective Chief Inspector Karin Parke (Kelly Macdonald) explains her role investigating the death of Jo Powers (Elizabeth Berrington), a controversial far-right journalist found dead after writing a widely condemned column that derided a self-immolating disability rights activist.
 Parke works with Trainee Detective Constable Blue Coulson (Faye Marsay) and Nick Shelton (Joe Armstrong).
 Powers' hospitalised husband claims that she cut her own throat with a wine bottle.
 Parke and Coulson talk to a primary school teacher who sent Powers a cake with "fucking bitch" iced on it.
 She tweeted "#DeathTo @JoPowersWriter", but denies violent intent.
+Autopsy on Jo Powers revealed an ADI (Autonomous Drone Insect) lodged in her brain which likely caused her to self-mutilate.

-The next day, the rapper Tusk (Charles Babalola)—attacked on social media after insulting a child fan—has a seizure and dies in an MRI machine as its magnetic field pulls a metallic object out of his brain, through his eye socket.
-The object is an autonomous drone insect (ADI), created by Granular and deployed by the government to replace near-extinct bees.
-An ADI is found in Powers' brain, also.
-Parke and Coulson talk to Rasmus Sjoberg (Jonas Karlsson) at Granular and find an ADI with odd behaviour.
-Shaun Li (Benedict Wong) begins work on the case on behalf of the National Crime Agency (NCA).
+Autonomous drone insects (ADI) are created by a company called Granular and deployed by the government to replace near-extinct bees.
+Parke and Coulson talk to Rasmus Sjoberg (Jonas Karlsson) at Granular and he identifies the ADI as one of theirs (Granular).
+Coulson asks Sjoberg to check if any of the bees had dropped off the system and he identified one.
+Parke and Coulson suggest that it may have been hacked using a remote diagnostic controller.
+Sjoberg attempts to trace back who may have done this.
+The next day, the rapper Tusk (Charles Babalola)—attacked on social media after insulting a child fan—has a seizure and dies in an MRI machine.
+Shaun Li (Benedict Wong) begins work on the case on behalf of the National Crime Agency (NCA) and tells Parke and Coulson that the MRI's magnetic field pulled an ADI out of Tusk's brain through his eye socket.